- What Happens If We Breakup While Living Together?

 Your list might include items like, “doesn’t drink”, “likes to travel”, or “isn’t more than 5 years younger than me”.
 Make sure to keep them in mind when you’re dating so that you don’t fall into the same traps again.

 It can also be the case that you are what you attract.
-If you find yourself constantly attracting the “wrong type” of woman and that she’s “just too much” you might want to take a look at yourself too.
-Are there strong qualities in her that you dislike in yourself?
-What kind of a man am I?
+If you find yourself constantly attracting the “wrong type” of person and that they’re “just too much” you might want to take a look at yourself too.
+Are there strong qualities in them that you dislike in yourself?
+What kind of a person am I?
 What kind of people do I attract?
 It might be time to work on your own issues instead of trying to avoid them in potential partners.

 At some point it becomes time to put yourself out there again, ready or not.
 Getting back into the dating game can be tough, especially if it has been a long time since you dated, or if you feel you’re not quite over your ex just yet.